tbosch/jasmine-ui/README.md

 Usage:

-1. put the jasmine-ui-loader.html into every folder with html files that you want to test.
-2. include jasmine-ui.js as library into your test-code.
+1. include jasmine-ui.js as library into your test-code.
-3. write asynchronous jasmine tests, using the functions below.
+2. write asynchronous jasmine tests, using the functions below.

 Preconditions:
 The page to be tested must be loaded from the same domain as the test code.

+Restrictions:
+This framework can only test one html page in one test.
+If the html page is changed, the test needs to end.
+This is due to the fact that the instrumentation of html pages is done on the client, and html does not allow to change the location during the unload of pages.

 Functions
 -----------